 I’ll confess, I’ve spent hours using Final Fantasy XV for hardware benchmarking, but had never sat down to properly play until trying it out on the Steam Deck.
 And it’s great – the controls adapt perfectly, and Medium video settings deliver fine frame rates without knackering quality.
 High is playable too, though you’ll be dipping close to 30fps at points.

 Another top 2D jumper is Celeste.
-While sharing a wicked fondness for insta-death hazard dodging, it’s not quite the pressure cooker that Super Meat Boy is, and tempers the challenge with a stronger story emphasis and a more considered, melancholy atmosphere.
+While sharing a wicked fondness for insta-death hazard dodging as Super Meat Boy, it’s not quite as much of pressure cooker, and tempers the challenge with a stronger story emphasis and a more considered, melancholy atmosphere.
 The Steam Deck’s controls are up to the task, too, even if you only need a small selection of them.

 Lovely little life-change sim Unpacking feels, appropriately, right at home on the Steam Deck.
 If anything, the leisurely pace of its stacking and arranging puzzles is a better fit for those moments of melting into a sofa or lazing around in bed, Deck in hand, than it is for sitting up straight at your PC's desk.
 I also love how you can use the touchscreen to drag your lifetime of bric-a-brac around the room, though the left thumbstick works well too.